 - If you are a first time college student, you are required to attend a student orientation session or take the online version before registering for classes.

-- Academic Advisors provide guidance to new, continuing and returning students.
+- Pathway Navigators provide guidance and advise to new, continuing and returning students.

-- The Advising Center is located on the 2nd floor of the Student Union East.
+- The offices of the Pathway Navigators are located on the 2nd floor of the Student Union East building.

 Refer to the Academic Calendar for important dates including open registration, tuition and fee due dates, class start and end dates, and more.